 - Have at least 100,000 square feet in building area.

-For debt brokers, lender originators, or anyone else who would use debt filters, an example of a search might instead be industrial properties in Boston, MA, that:
+Debt brokers, lender originators, and other debt professionals might instead search for industrial properties in Boston, MA, that:

 - Have a most recent mortgage amount that does not exceed $1m.

 - Have a mortgage that originated somewhere from 5-7 years ago.

 Once you have a list of leads set in place, you can begin to analyze them at deeper levels and prepare for outreach (which we’ll discuss below).